matomo-org/developer-documentation/docs/generated/master/Piwik/API/Request.md

 <a name="getBaseReportUrl" id="getBaseReportUrl"></a>
 ### `getBaseReportUrl()`

-Returns URL for the current requested report w/o any filter parameters.
+Returns the URL for the current requested report w/o any filter parameters.

 #### Signature